 Dr. Roberto N. (Bert) Ifill comes to AGB Search following a 30 year career in higher education serving a number of roles, including teacher, administrator, funder and analyst at a variety of colleges, both public and private and other institutions.

 Dr. Ifill has taught Economics at Yale University, Williams College, Connecticut College, Macalester College and St. Mary's College of Maryland, interspersing those stints with a number of administrative posts, including Assistant and Associate Dean of the College, Dean of Freshmen, Assistant to the President at two institutions, and, most recently, Interim Dean of Students.
 He has served in senior staff at three institutions under four college presidents and has complemented his direct administrative experience in higher education with a number of pursuits, including leading the strategic planning process at Connecticut College and chairing self study committees at Connecticut and St. Mary's.

-Throughout his varied career in and around higher education, Dr. Ifill's work has been informed by three themes.
-The first is his commitment to shared governance as the keystone supporting institutions of higher education.
-Second is his broad experience and commitment to strategic planning, not just as a management tool, but also as a vehicle for institutional renewal.
-Third, he has been an active participant in building pluralistic community, believing that this construction is not oxymoronic!
+Throughout his career, Dr. Ifill's work has been informed by three themes: a commitment to shared governance as the keystone supporting institutions of higher education; a commitment to strategic planning, not just as a management tool, but also as a vehicle for institutional renewal; and a committment to building pluralistic communities, believing that this construction is not oxymoronic!

 Dr. Ifill received his B.A. from Dartmouth College (NH) and his M.A., M.Ph., and Ph.D. in Economics from Yale University (CT).